 Vitec aims to offer a comprehensive training and development programme, linked to performance reviews and development plans, taking all Divisional requirements into consideration.
-Additionally, in 2018 the Executive Management Board reviewed its leadership and succession plans to ensure there was a structured approach to growing and developing the Company's future leaders.
+In 2019 the Executive Management Board repeated its review of its own leadership and succession plans to ensure there was a structured approach to growing and developing the Company's future leaders.

 Much of Vitec's strength lies in the expert knowledge of our people.
-It is vital that our employees understand, and are passionate about, our products and technologies.
-In 2018, Vitec Imaging Solutions ran the “Shoot and Share” training programme – offering camera craft and technical training on the Divisions’ products as well as photography education.
-Furthermore, a number of high profile Manfrotto and Gitzo ambassadors were welcomed to our Italian facility so that they could share their knowledge and expertise.
-An induction programme in Cassola and Feltre, Italy was introduced for all new and existing employees to understand the products better and to obtain updates to the business and product development.
+It is vital that our employees understand, and are passionate about, pour products and technologies.
+The Imaging Solutions Division invited some of its key photography ambassadors to meet with employees in Italy so that they could learn more about our customers and to share their knowledge, skills and passion for the imaging world and our products.
+Feedback from ambassadors helped the research and development teams with new product development processes.
+An induction programme in Bassano and Feltre, Italy, was introduced for all new and existing employees to understand the products better and obtain updates on the business and product development.

 We continually review and expand training options for staff.
 Following the implementation of a new digital and e-commerce business model in Imaging Solutions in 2019, many employees received training relevant to the new digital organisation that they would be part of.
 Training programmes are developed to suit individuals' needs and covered items such as e-commerece, marketing, finance, languages, tax and leadership in 2019.

 Below: Manfrotto brand ambassador Salvatore Esposito visits Imaging Solutions' HQ in Italy